 If a position eliminated during the budget process is restored, the most senior appointed teacher who was transferred from the school can be restored to the position.
-If the teacher rescinded his or her right to return, as indicated by their signature on the site selection form, the position will be filled by the processes detailed below.
+If the teacher rescinded his or her right to return, as indicated by their signature on the site selection form or by communicating with staffing@philasd.org, the position will be filled by the processes detailed below.